Bjournaux/SeaFreeze/Python/README.md

 ## Installation
-This package will install [uw-highP-geophysics-tools](https://github.com/jmichaelb/LocalBasisFunction) and its dependencies.
+This package will install [uw-highP-geophysics-tools](https://pypi.org/project/uw-highP-geophysics-tools/) and its dependencies.

-Run the following command in Terminal on OSX or in Git Bash on Windows.
+Run the following command to install

 `pip3 install SeaFreeze`

-Note that scripts can be run in the regular command prompt on Windows; it is only the install that needs to be done in Git Bash.

 ## Usage

+### `seafreeze.seafreeze`
-The main function of SeaFreeze is `seafreeze.seafreeze.get_phase_thermodynamics`, which has the following parameters:
+The main function of SeaFreeze is `seafreeze.seafreeze`, which has the following parameters:
 - `PT`: the pressure (MPa) and temperature (K) conditions at which the thermodynamic quantities should be calculated -- note that these are required units, as conversions are built into several calculations This parameter can have one of the following formats: